Modeling the spatial growth of cities: Statistical physics models

 \subsection{Evolution of the number of buildings}

 The growth of a city fundamentally depends on the development of its infrastructure, beginning with the expansion of roads and streets that structure accessibility, and followed by the construction of buildings that accommodate residential, commercial, and industrial activities.
 In this sense, transportation networks provide the backbone for urban expansion, while the built environment fills in around them, together shaping the spatial form of the city.

 In \cite{carra2019}, the authors analyzed the relation between buildings and population across neighborhoods in Chicago, London, New York, and Paris, and identified four phases: pre-urbanization, urbanization, conversion, and re-densification.
 Buildings first fill vacant lots until saturation, after which their functions shift (e.g., residential to commercial), leading to population decline.
 Eventually, neighborhoods re-densify, as seen in New York, Paris, and London, a process likely driven by external factors.
+The empirical findings are discussed in~\ref{subsec:buildings}.
 The authors also propose a simple model for the transition between urbanization and conversion.
 In this model, a neighborhood is modeled by a two-dimensional space of total area $A$ divided in lots $N_{\max}$ of size $a_\ell$, which can be either occupied or empty.
 On a lot $i$, there are $h_r(i)$ floors dedicated to residential use and $h_c(i)$ to commercial use such that $h(i) = h_r(i) + h_c(i)$.
 At each time step, a random cell~$i$ is chosen, time advances of $\Delta t$ and population can either increase of decay of $\Delta P$.
 If the chosen cell is empty, a residential floor is built : $P$ increases of $\Delta P$, $N_b$ increases of $1$, $h_r(i) = 1$, $h_c(i)=0$.
 If a building already sits on it, there are two possibilities, with probability $p_h$ a residential floor is built, while with probability $p_c$ a residential floor is converted to commercial use (and nothing happens with the complementary probability).
 The mean-field equations for this model can be written

 These equations can be easily integrated, leading to

 The saturation point $(N^* _b, P^*)$ corresponding to the urbanization-conversion phase can be written

 Notice that this point exists only if the saturation value of the number of lots is smaller than the total amount of lots $N_{\max}$, which implies $p_c>p_h$.
 By writing, $n_b^* =N_b^* /N_ {\max}$ and $p^* = P^* /N_{\max}$, we have